Juvenile Defense Attorney

 When a juvenile faces the possibility of being tried as an adult in a district court, requesting a reverse-transfer hearing will be necessary in order to try to get the case sent back to the juvenile court system.

-Given how complicated these cases can be, as well as the fact that a child’s future depends on where these cases are adjudicated, it’s critical that these juveniles have one of the experienced Colorado Springs criminal defense lawyers on their side to provide them with the strongest possible defense and superior representation at every stage of their case.
+Given how complicated these cases can be, as well as the fact that a child’s future depends on where these cases are adjudicated.
+By the same token, it’s critical that these juveniles have one of the experienced Colorado Springs criminal defense lawyers on their side.

 Is your child facing the possibility of being charged and tried as an adult?
-If so, the criminal defense lawyers at Kohn Law Firm are ready to aggressively defend your child’s rights, fight for their case to be adjudicated in the juvenile court system and work tirelessly to resolve the case as favorably as possible.
+If so, the criminal defense lawyers at Kohn Law Firm are ready to aggressively defend your child’s rights.
+We will fight for their case to be adjudicated in the juvenile court system and will work tirelessly to resolve the case as favorably as possible.

 At Kohn Law Firm, we have been committed to providing each of our clients with exceptional service, ethical treatment and aggressive representation since 2003.
 That’s why our clients can always rely on us to: